 Painting of Daguanyuan or Grand View Garden, Describing A Banquet of Main Characters of the Dream of the Red Chamber, by An Artist of the Qing Dynasty (1636 — 1912) — National Museum of China

-Besides the Four Great Classical Novels, another two novels also are considered eminent works of this golden era, which deeply revealed humanity.
+Besides the Four Great Classical Novels, another two novels are considered outstanding works of this golden era, which deeply revealed humanity.

-The Plum in the Golden Vase or The Golden Lotus or Jin Ping Mei, by Lanling Xiaoxiao Sheng (pseudonym).
+The Plum in the Golden Vase, The Golden Lotus, or Jin Ping Mei, by Lanling Xiaoxiao Sheng (pseudonym).

 Jin Ping Mei, translated as The Plum in the Golden Vase or The Golden Lotus, describes the life of Ximen Qing and his women.

-It presents desires, humanities, the dark sides of society, and the struggles and falls of common people.
+It presents desires, humanities, society's dark sides, and ordinary people's struggles and falls.

 The Unofficial History of the Scholars or Ru Lin Wai Shi, by Wu Jingzi (1701 — 1754).

-Talented and diligent people with good scores from the exam, could obtain power and change their fates.
+Talented and diligent people with good scores on the exam could obtain power and change their fates.

 Test Paper of Champian of Imperial Exam In The Year 1598 — Qingzhou Museum (Photo by Dongmiying)

-With the fall of the last feudal empire, the Qing Dynasty in 1912, realism novels about normal people became one of the most important types.
+With the fall of the last feudal empire, the Qing Dynasty, in 1912, realism novels about ordinary people became one of the most important types.

-These novels describe ordinary people's struggles and fates in that chaotic era that was full of invasive wars and poverty.
+These novels describe ordinary people's struggles and fates in that chaotic era full of invasive wars and poverty.